TheOddler/aplai/report/report.md

 * _indomain split_: Values are selected by splitting the domain and trying the lower half first and failed intervals are removed entirely.

 To test which strategy gives us the best result, we decided to run them all on our primary implementation.
-To get an apples-to-apples comparison, we selected one choice method (e.g. indomain) to test all variable selection (e.g. occurence) strategies and visa versa.
+To get an apples-to-apples comparison, we selected one choice method (e.g. indomain) to test all variable selection (e.g. occurrence) strategies and vice versa.

 First we started by running all the variable selection strategies (all results are in included in extra 'txt' files in the results folder).
 In figure \ref{variable_selection_comparison} you can see the overview of all selection options with their backtracks per Sudoku puzzle.